Planimeter: Construction

 The images show the principles of a linear and a polar planimeter.
 The pointer M at one end of the planimeter follows the contour C of the surface S to be measured.
 For the linear planimeter the movement of the "elbow" E is restricted to the y-axis.
 For the polar planimeter the "elbow" is connected to an arm with its other endpoint O at a fixed position.
 Connected to the arm ME is the measuring wheel with its axis of rotation parallel to ME.
-A movement of the arm ME can be decomposed into a movement perpendicular to ME, causing the wheel to rotate, and a movement parallel to ME, causing the wheel to skid, with no contribution to its reading.
+A movement of the arm ME can be factored into a movement perpendicular to ME, causing the wheel to rotate, and a movement parallel to ME, causing the wheel to skid, with no contribution to its reading.